 My seasonal bundle arrived and when I reviewed the packing slip, I noticed a note that expressed their sincere gratitude for my purchase.
 To thank me for being a new customer, they even threw in a free sample of a S’more flavor.
 For those that know me, there is probably no treat I like more than a S’more so I was absolutely delighted!

 Those buying behaviors give you the data to make things personal.
-How meaningful do you think it would be for you to send a personalized marketing email or special offer to guests who purchased tickets to your laser tag attraction or used your game room?
+How meaningful do you think it would be for you to send a personalized marketing email or special offer to guests who purchased tickets to your laser tag attraction or used your trampoline park?
 If you link purchases to guest profiles through attraction waivers, you easily have this data, but if you don’t, all this data would be available if you enroll guests in your loyalty programs.

 Bottom line: the more personalized the guests’ experience, the more loyal they’re likely to be.